 Remembering Joe Green: The Life & Art of Giuseppe Verdi

-The “Brindisi” or Drinking Song from Giuseppe Verdi’s opera “Macbeth”
+The “Brindisi” or Drinking Song

 Which leaves us with the Scottish Play.

 I love every note of this opera.
-Although written relatively early in his career, Verdi composed Macbeth with an economy of means where not a minute is wasted in making the listener either thoroughly horrified or downright petrified.
-To give just one example among many, in Lady Macbeth’s Sleepwalking Scene, where in the play the character says her famous somnambular phrase of “Out, out damned spot!”, Verdi has the evil Queen’s first sleep filled mumblings match her sense of guilt filled urgency with Lady M’s sung entrance being just 2 dread filled words “Una Macchia” – A spot.
+Although written relatively early in his career, Verdi composed Macbeth with such an economy of means, not a minute is wasted in making the listener either ambitiously inspired in a psycho mass murderer kind of way or thoroughly petrified in a psycho mass murderer kind of way as well.
+To give just one example among many, in Lady Macbeth’s Sleepwalking Scene, where in the play the character exclaims her famous somnambular phrase of “Out, out damned spot!”, Verdi has the evil Queen’s first sleep filled muttering match her sense of guilt-filled urgency with Lady M’s sung entrance being reduced to just two horror stricken words “Una Macchia” – “A spot“.

-When the singer like no other, Shirley Verrett passed away in 2010, I wrote an article recalling my memories of being fortunate enough to hear her voice live and recounting meeting the woman who embodied the best connotations associated with the word “Diva”.
-The piece was entitled, “The Convergence of Divine Opposites: Shirley Verrett, Singer & Gemini”.
+When the singer like no other, Shirley Verrett passed away in 2010, I wrote an article recalling my memories of being fortunate enough to hear her voice live and recounting meeting the woman who embodied the best possible connotations associated with the word “Diva”.
+The piece was entitled:

-Voi Siete Demente?
+“Voi Siete Demente?

 By far, Shirley Verrett’s greatest transitional triumph into the soprano repertoire was a role greatly admired and feared for its difficulty of vocal production and dramatic display – Lady Macbeth in Giuseppe Verdi’s operatic homage to Shakespeare’s “Scottish play”, Macbeth.